Theta Zeta Chapter

 Current members meet in August to prepare for the induction ceremony; new members begin in October.
 The December and May meetings are more social and open to guests.
 Students will decide in October what the focus of the remaining meetings will be; these are tailored to goals and interests of the group.
 Guest speakers such as guidance counselors and field trips to technology and chemistry labs have been planned in past years.

 Theta Zeta members participate in monthly meetings, an annual Christmas party, a yearly fundraiser, and several service projects.
 They work together in the community service projects, so they are able to bond as a group as they are serving others.
-Each May, the group hosts a project that is of service to the local homeschooling community.
+Each Spring, the group hosts a project that is of service to the local homeschooling community.
 For example, Theta Zeta has hosted the Homeschool Open House and the Homeschooling Through High School Night at the Normal Public Library.
 Additionally, the sponsors help the members by providing verification of service hours which may be helpful in acceptance to competitive universities.

 Theta Zeta sponsors a commencement ceremony for all home school high school graduates in the Crossroads Area Home School Association.
 Graduating ESA members are provided an ESA honor stole and a gold honor cord for the ceremony.
 If you need any information regarding the ceremony, please contact the Homeschool Graduation Committee at email@example.com.